Trump says the US military again targeted a boat allegedly carrying drugs from Venezuela

 Asked what proof the U.S. has that the vessel was carrying drugs, Trump replied, “We have proof.
 All you have to do is look at the cargo that was spattered all over the ocean — big bags of cocaine and and fentanyl all over the place.”

+“We’re telling the cartels right now we’re going to be stopping them, too,” Trump said.
+“When they come by land we’re going to be stopping them the same way we stopped the boats. ...
+But maybe by talking about it a little bit, it won’t happen.
+If it doesn’t happen that’s good.”

+Defense Secretary Pete Hegseth later took to X to warn cartels the U.S. would “track them, kill them, and dismantle their networks throughout our hemisphere — at the times and places of our choosing,” echoing muscular language used by past administrations during the Global War on Terror.
+The White House also posted a short unclassified video clip on social media of the strike.

-The Trump administration has justified the first strike as a necessary escalation to stem the flow of drugs into the United States.
+The Trump administration has justified the military action as a necessary escalation to stem the flow of drugs into the United States.

-But several senators, Democrats and some Republicans, have indicated their dissatisfaction with the administration’s rationale and questioned the legality of the action.
+But several senators, Democrats and some Republicans, have questioned the legality of Trump's action.
 They view it as a potential overreach of executive authority in part because the military was used for law enforcement purposes.

+Democratic Sen. Adam Schiff of California said he’s drafting a war powers resolution aimed at preventing U.S. troops from engaging in further strikes until formally authorized by Congress.

+Schiff said he was concerned “these lawless killings are just putting us at risk” and could prompt another country to target U.S. forces without proper justification.

 The Trump administration has claimed self-defense as a legal justification for the first strike, with Secretary of State Marco Rubio arguing the drug cartels "pose an immediate threat" to the nation.